ctrl-alt-lalit/groupme-bot/README.md

  - mention all the members of a group

 This program runs multiple bots concurrently.
 Each bot is its own object with a unique Flask route.

-The number of commits are vastly inflated.
-The Git has to be updated for every minor change made due to the program being run on the cloud.